Jane Janevski: Playing career

 During the Second World War Janevski played for Macedonia (Skopje) based on FK Vardar.
 In 1942 he played in a friendly match against Germany (0:3).

 Janevski played with FK Partizan immediately after the end of Second World War.
 With Partizan he played a total of 36 games and scored 28 goals, of which 7 games and 1 goal were in the 1946–47 Yugoslav First League, the only season he played in Belgrade.
 Then he moved to FK Vardar where he will play in Yugoslav First and Second leagues between 1947 and 1955 making a total of 120 league appearances and 27 goals.
 He played a total with Vardar of 242 games and scored over 100 goals, he was among the first team captains, and was chosen as the Macedonian player of the year.
 Besides captain and prolific goalscorer, he was also at Vardar the coach of the youth team, having won Yugoslav youth championship in 1949.
 By 2016, he is considered by the FK Vardar official website as one of the club legends.

 Managerial career

 Afterwards, he coached Turkish side Beşiktaş in 1967–68.
-Then he coached Greek side PAOK FC.
+Then he coached Greek side PAOK.